ASTRO logo

 Early Life and Education

-Gregor Mendel was born in a small village called Heinzendorf, which is now in the Czech Republic, on July 20, 1822. 🏡
+Gregor Mendel was born on July 20, 1822, in a small village called Heinzendorf, in Austria (now the Czech Republic)๐Ÿค—.
+As a child, he loved plants, nature, and mathematics. ๐ŸŒผ

 Read Less